 Kara is a Culinary Arts Career graduate from New York City's Institute of Culinary Education.
 She has many years experience cooking in private homes around New York.
 While studying to be a chef, Kara interned with chef, cookbook writer, and television personality Sara Moulton, where she assisted with recipe development, recipe testing, and food styling.
 She also volunteered her time in the historical kitchen at The James Beard Foundation house assisting various chefs in cooking for special events.
 After her studies at ICE she got lots of experience cooking on the line at a fantastic local farm to table restaurant called Rustic Root in Woodbury, NY.
 Working under well respected chef and Chopped winner Chef Tom Gloster taught Kara the fundamentals of working with local farmers and cooking fresh local farm raised ingredients with respect.
 After which she landed a freelance role as assistant food producer at Martha Stewart Living Omnimedia, where she worked on the set of many online cooking shows produced by Martha Stewart.
 Kara is proud to have spent time working as culinary assistant to cookbook author and television personality Nikki Dinki from Food Network's Food Network Star and Cooking Channel's Junk Food Flip.
 Learning every day working along side Nikki Dinki on recipe development, recipe testing, product testing, daily business operations, social media marketing and PR.
-Currently, she is working remotely as a recipe consultant for reputable companies like Hungryroot.
-Kara spends every free moment she has dedicated to The Concrete Forager blog, working towards her homesteading dream and writing her first book!
+Currently, she is working remotely as a recipe consultant and product tester for reputable companies like Hungryroot and teaching virtual cooking classes to all ages and abilities!
+Kara spends every free moment she has dedicated to The Concrete Forager blog, working towards our family homesteading dream and writing her first book!

 WHERE DO YOU GET YOUR INGREDIENTS?